zekarias-tilahun/cas2vec/README.md

 # Cas2Vec
 Implementation of the Cas2Vec algorithm as described in the paper, [Network-Agnostic Cascade Prediction in Online Social Networks](https://ieeexplore.ieee.org/document/8554730).
 In this paper we investigate how one can effectively do virality prediction without requiring knowledge of the underlying nework.
 The complete detail is given in our paper.
-The source code contains minor changes for some terms used in the paper and we have included an inline documentation for the such changes.
+The source code contains minor changes for some terms used in the paper and we have included an inline documentation for such changes.
 Eg. slices are named as bins.
 ### Requirements!
   - Tensorflow 1.5+
   - Numpy